brianwisti/rgb-eleventy/src/content/post/2020/05/querying-hugo-content-with-python/index.md

   --formatter 'sprintf "%3d %s", $r{c}, $r{tag}'
 ```

-That gets you a list of all the tags in your entries, ordered by number of
+That gets you a list of all the tag in your entries, ordered by number of
 appearances.

     $ tag-count